cookievirus/ioos.github.io-hugo/content/website_deployment_workflow_updated.md

 _**NOTES:**_

 >1.
-Because of the differences described above, the script for the `ioos.github.io` is also different; to distinguish the script for the `ioos.github.io` from the others, it has been renamed to `deploy-io.sh`.
+To allow running Bash scripts on Windows, some Bash shell software for Windows has to be installed.
+For example, Bash shell is included into a standard [GitHub for windows](https://windows.github.com/) installation package.
 >2.
-To allow running `deploy.sh` script on Windows, some Bash shell software for Windows has to be installed.
-For example, Bash shell is included into a standard [GitHub for windows](https://windows.github.com/) installation package.
+The above procedure assumes that the script runs from the site `<root>` directory, i.e. the directory, where the `content` (or another directory defined as `contentdir`) and `layout` sub-directories are located).
 >3.
-The above procedure assumes that the script runs from the site `<root>` directory, i.e. the directory, where the `content` (or another directory defined as `contentdir`) and `layout` sub-directories are located).
+As GitHub Pages render the organization/user sites in a different way, the `deploy_branch` value for the `ioos.github.io` repository must be `master` instead of `gh-pages` (for the same reason, a `new-website` branch has been set up as the default working branch instead of `master`).
+To avoid confusion,  the name of the pre-configured script for the `ioos.github.io` site has changed to `deploy-io.sh`.